 This course provides hands on exposure in the field of coding and electronic health records.
 Students are required to complete credentialing exam will be conducted.
-Prerequisites: C or higher in MCO 121,

 135 hours of virtual clinical experience.
 This course also serves as the capstone MCO course.
 A review for the CPC or CCA